Fluorescent Dye Labeling Service

 With extensive experience and professional scientists, Creative Biolabs can conjugate your antibody or protein to numerous fluorescent dyes.
 To verify that the observed fluorescence is a result of staining rather than an unspecific artifact, our skilled staff will work closely with you to help select the most suited dye and labeling site according to your specific requirements.
 Starting from customer-supplied antibodies or Creative Biolabs generated custom antibodies, we deliver fluorescent dyes labeled antibodies in a relatively short duration.
 Furthermore, each labeled service is meticulously monitored by our quality assurance center.
 The fluorescent dyes we can offer are shown below, which include but are not limited to:

-Features of Our Fluorescent Dyes Labeling Service
+Applications of Fluorescent Dye Labeling

 Published Data